 - The efficient treatment of electronic excited states (organic dyes, singlet-fission materials, organic luminescent solar concentrators), incl. theoretical electronic circular dichroism spectroscopy

 - The development of thermochemical benchmarks to evaluate quantum-chemical methods: the GMTKN24, GMTKN30, and GMTKN55 databases.
 GMTKN55 allowed us to carry out one of the largest DFT assessment studies.
+We also aim at closing the gap between the user community and us developers and provide advice on which methods to use, which to avoid, and which misconceptions in the field to be aware of.

-- The efficient quantum-chemical treatment of biomolecular systems and quantum-refinement of biomolecular X-ray structures
+- The efficient quantum-chemical treatment of biomolecular systems and quantum-refinement of biomolecular X-ray structures.

 - General Computational Chemistry (Organic and Inorganic Chemistry)